 Yes.
 I guarantee you a timely response to your inquiries.
 Lack of communication is extremely frustrating and part of the reason I decided, from the outset, to run a boutique law firm exclusively representing clients who own property in Tarrant County.
 I’m not trying to create a state-wide empire, here, like most property tax protest companies.

-Outside of property tax protest season, you can expect to hear a response in a timely manner, usually no more than a few days.
+Outside of property tax protest season, you can expect to hear a response in a timely manner, usually no more than a week.

-How much do you charge to file my exemption forms?
+How much do you charge to file my Homestead or Over-65 exemption forms?

 TAD publishes all exemption forms on its website and you can download them for free, including Residence Homestead, Over-65 Exemption, Disabled Veteran, etc. You can access information about exemptions and applications HERE.

 The Firm is no longer filing exemptions pro bono; however if you need advice on an exemption matter, please contact me.
 If I think it’s a simple fix, I will advise you on the steps you can take to resolve your matter.
 If I think it’s a more complicated matter I will quote you based on the complexity of the matter if you want the Firm to handle the matter for you.